delida/MOACDocs-CHN/docs/moac/js/chain3.rst

 Chain3
 =======

-    The Chain3 class is a wrapper to house all Ethereum related modules.
+    The Chain3 class is a wrapper to house all MOAC related modules.

 .. _api-ref: